 While the traditional Reanimated API is still valuable for complex animations and precise control, the new CSS animations provide a more straightforward approach for common use cases.

-This addition makes React Native animations more accessible to developers coming from web development and simplifies a lot the implementation of basic animations.
+This addition makes React Native animations more accessible to developers coming from web development and greatly simplifies the implementation of basic animations.